Data Scientist vs Data Engineer: Major Differences

 What is a Data Scientist?

-A data scientist is a professional responsible for analysing and interpreting massive datasets.
-Their main objective is to convert large volumes of data into actionable insights to support strategic decision-making.
-They must have an advanced knowledge of statistics, machine learning, and programming, as well as a deep understanding of the business.
+A data scientist is responsible for the analysis and interpretation of large datasets.
+They turn huge amounts of data into actionable insights.
+A data scientist must have advanced knowledge of statistics, machine learning, and programming, along with a deep understanding of business.

 Main Responsibilities of a Data Scientist